threestudio-project/threestudio/README.md

 ## News

+- 05/29/2023: Implementation of TextMesh!
+Follow the instructions [here](https://github.com/threestudio-project/threestudio#textmesh-) to give it a try.
 - 05/29/2023: An experimental implementation of using Zero-1-to-3 for 3D generation from a single image!
 Follow the instructions [here](https://github.com/threestudio-project/threestudio#zero-1-to-3-) to give it a try.
 - 05/26/2023: Implementation of ProlificDreamer!
 Follow the instructions [here](https://github.com/threestudio-project/threestudio#prolificdreamer-) to give it a try.
 - 05/14/2023: You can experiment with the SDS loss on 2D images using our [2dplayground](2dplayground.ipynb).